ReentrantCoder/present/uml/slide2.md

 ####Learning by Example

-Let's look at a basic non-sensical java program and its accociated activity diagram.
+Let's look at a basic nonsensical java program and its accociated activity diagram.
 We'll break it down piece-by-piece to learn what each piece of the diagram means.

 ```
 public class slide2 {